Layluck-dev/abc/README.md

 # Run Flask
 To run the server locally: `flask --app blockchain --debug run`
 also rename the file folder to 'blockchain' to prevent import issues :^)

+# OPDR 1-2
+- Why are timestamps important?
+Because a timestamp is used to generate a hash.
+Therefore if the timetsamp is tempered with, the hash and by extension the blockchain will be rendered inavild.
+Ensuring the legitimacy of transactions.